 General Information

-- March 14 – Technical Advisory Group will review all application for feasibility and will draft a summary for each project to be presented to the Public Art Committee
+- February 2025 – Technical Advisory Group (TAG) will review all applications for feasibility and will draft a summary for each project to be presented to the Public Art Committee (PAC)

-- April 1 – Public Art Committee reviews all projects, and recommends their top 3 proposals
+- February 2025 – Public Art Committee reviews all projects, and recommends their top 3 proposals.

-- April 26 – Winning artist notified, agreement signed, funds encumbered by City
+- Late April 2025 – Winning artist notified, agreement signed, funds encumbered by City

-- June 1 – Construction and installation commences, completed within 6 months by December 1
+- June 2025 – Construction and installation commence to be completed within 6 months

 Location: